magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 the macros.

-Then we have to require `modern-cljs.shopping.validators-test` namespace containing the assertions of the associated with the `validate-shopping-form-test` unit test
+Then we have to require `modern-cljs.shopping.validators-test` namespace containing the assertions associated with the `validate-shopping-form-test` unit test

 ```clj